w3c/wot-binding-templates/registry-requirements.md

 ### Entry format

-This is what is put into the table and not what the binding should contain:
+This is what is put into the table and not what the binding should contain.
+At each submission, these information must be present in the submission.

 - Name of the binding
   - Examples: `HTTP Binding Template`, `CoAP Binding Template`,